-There are numerous companies dedicated to tutoring – both in-person and online, that work with both young students and adults.
+Numerous companies are dedicated to tutoring – both in-person and online, that work with young students and adults.
 As a direct-hire, tutors are assigned students based on their area of expertise.
-Examples of tutoring companies are Sylvan Learning Center, Kumon, Manhattan Prep, and the Prepartorium.

 Tutoring through a dedicated website

-In addition to private tutoring companies, there are also websites dedicated to matching students – both adult and child learners, with dedicated tutors, such as AssignmentMe.com.
+Besides private tutoring companies, there are also websites dedicated to matching students – both adult and child- with dedicated tutors.
 These sites act as a platform where online tutors can create a profile listing their areas of expertise, their hourly rate, and their availability.
-Individuals looking for online tutors can connect with various professionals, compare rates, teaching style, and experience.
-Once they match up with online tutors, they can negotiate rates, and set up an agreement for services.
+Individuals looking for online tutors can connect with various professionals and compare prices, teaching styles, and experiences.
+Once they match up with online tutors, they can negotiate rates and set up an agreement for services.

 Independent Online Tutoring

-Once you have decided how you would like to proceed with your online tutoring career, it’s time to get prepared!
+Once you have decided how you would like to proceed with your online tutoring career, it’s time to prepare!
 First, you will need the proper equipment and the appropriate setting to work with your students.
-Teaching online is very different from teaching in a typical classroom, so it is important to create an atmosphere that will keep your students engaged and interested, and will allow you to present information in a clear and concise way.
+Teaching online is very different from teaching in a typical classroom, so it is essential to create an atmosphere that will keep your students engaged and interested and allow you to present information clearly and concisely.
 That starts with the right equipment.

-Classroom teaching techniques are effective because the teacher and students are face to face, in the same room.
+Classroom teaching techniques are useful because the teacher and students are faces to face in the same room.
 They can hear and see each other well, and as a teacher or tutor, it is easy to read facial expressions to gauge a student’s understanding.
-When working in an online capacity, it is important to mimic that setting as much as possible.
+When working in an online capacity, it is essential to mimic that setting as much as possible.
 You want to ensure that you can effectively communicate with your students.

 Use a high-quality camera or webcam.

-Again, there are a lot of visual cues from both student and tutor when teaching a lesson plan.
-Having a high-quality webcam will give your students an experience that better mimics an in-person setting.
-If you have to provide examples of problem-solving techniques, or give an impromptu visual presentation, you want to be sure that your feed is clear, without lag or auto delay.
+Again, there are many visual cues from both student and tutor when teaching a lesson plan.
+Having a high-quality webcam or a document camera will give your students an experience that better mimics an in-person setting.
+If you have to provide examples of problem-solving techniques or give an impromptu visual presentation, you want to ensure that your feed is precise, without lag or auto delay.